Teachers’ training key to improving quality of education: minister

 HED Special Secretary Agha M Ali Abbas, informed the audience about the educational projects being launched in government colleges.
 Deputy Secretary Nadeem Asghar delivered a comprehensive presentation on the aims and the strategies for the implementation of the Faculty Professional Development and Staff Training Policy.

+LAHORE:Punjab Safe City Authority team, in conjunction with the Lahore Police, busted a burglars gang and arrested...

+Immigration discrimination against Pakistani people is a complex and multifaceted issue that has been a source of...

-Jinnah wanted institutions on driving seat: webinar: Punjab University Pakistan Study Centre organised a webinar on ‘Quaid’s Vision of Pakistan and Responsibilities of a Common Citizen’.
+Punjab University Pakistan Study Centre organised a webinar on ‘Quaid’s Vision of Pakistan and Responsibilities of...

-History Professor at Quaid-i-Azam University Islamabad Dr Farooq Ahmed Dar, PSC Director Prof Dr Naumana Kiran, Associate Professors Dr Amjad Abbas Khan Magsi, Dr Ahmad Ejaz and others were present on the occasion.

-In his keynote address, Dr Farooq said that in the present time not only the elite but even the common people have totally forgotten what Quaid-i-Azam wanted the country to be.
-He said that a good look at the historical sources clearly suggests that Jinnah wanted the process of institutionalisation to take place in Pakistan and that the institutions and not the individuals should take the driving seat.
-According to his vision, Pakistan was to focus on the education, health and social welfare of its citizens and the state was responsible for taking care of the marginalised segments of the society.
-Religious and ethnic minorities were to be given fundamental rights and treated on an equal basis, he added.
+LAHORE:Animal Disease Surveillance Team led by Regional Surveillance Coordinator Emergency Centre for Trans-boundary...

+LAHORE:The University of Veterinary & Animal Sciences Lahore organised a condolence reference in the memory of Chief...